Sonova ESG Report 2022/23

 - Direct or indirect political contributions: Sonova does not allow donations to political parties.

-- Charitable contributions and sponsorship: Sonova, its employees, and representatives may make contributions to support charitable causes, subject to appropriate due diligence (including the amount contributed, and the nature and purpose of the charity’s activities).
-Contributions should be made for bona fide purposes and only where permitted by local law.
+- Charitable contributions and sponsorship: Sonova, its employees, and representatives may make contributions to support charitable causes, subject to appropriate due diligence (including the amount contributed, and the nature and purpose of the charityʼs activities).
+Contributions should be made for bona fide purposes and only where permitted by local law and thoroughly documented.

 The Anti-Bribery Policy has been communicated to all Sonova employees worldwide and is available in 15 languages.
-Sonova business partners – such as distributors or suppliers – must commit to complying with the principles underlying the Anti-Bribery Policy.
-The content of the Anti-Bribery policy is integrated in the annual mandatory Global Compliance training for all employees.
+Sonova business partners – such as distributors and suppliers – must commit to complying with the principles described in the Anti-Bribery Policy.
+The content of the Anti-Bribery Policy was integrated in the annual mandatory Code of Conduct training in 2022/23.
+A mandatory yearly training on the Anti-Bribery Policy is rolled out to employees in defined functions such as sales and marketing, finance, and Group company roles such as Managing Directors and company controllers.

 Data privacy and digital ethics

-Sonova issued a Group Data Protection Policy, effective June 1, 2018, which was updated and enhanced in October 2021 to reflect the changing legal landscape.
-The policy covers all personal data collected or processed by Sonova, and applies to all Sonova legal entities and their employees and contractors on a worldwide basis.
-The policy is complemented by standard operating procedures and guidelines that break down the various data protection and privacy topics and provide more detailed guidance.
+Sonovaʼs Group Data Protection Policy, effective since 2018 and updated and enhanced in October 2021, covers all personal data collected or processed by Sonova, and applies to all Sonova legal entities and their employees and contractors on a worldwide basis.
+The policy provides transparency to our customers and gives assurance on meeting privacy requirements across the globe.
+The policy is complemented by standard operating procedures and guidelines to provide more detailed guidance on specific data protection and privacy topics.

-Sonova issued its IT Acceptable Use Directive in 2012/13; this is regularly revised and was last updated in 2020/21, effective on July 1, 2020.
-The directive defines the use of IT assets, the secure use of systems and programs, as well as the appropriate and secure management of data.
-The Information Security Guideline specifies processes and responsibilities to ensure IT and cyber security, including the security of digital information processed and stored on our products.
-This policy framework continues to be amended and supplemented, e.g. with directives on remote working or application security.
+Sonova maintains a set of directives and guidelines to govern cyber security on IT services for the functions and businesses controlled by Sonova.
+These directives define the use of IT assets, the secure use of systems and programs, and the appropriate and secure management of data, and is complemented by a set of specialized security standards.
+In addition to the directive, Sonovaʼs Information Security Guideline specifies processes and responsibilities to ensure IT and cyber security, including the security of digital information processed and stored on our products.
+This guideline is amended and supplemented regularly to meet fast moving changes in IT and cyber security.

-Sonova has put in place detailed business continuity/disaster recovery plans and incident response procedures; these are tested regularly.
-In areas with heightened exposure or security risk, penetration tests are applied annually by qualified external providers.
-In addition, we conduct third-party vulnerability analysis from time to time, including simulated hacker attacks in selected IT security risk areas.
-Sonova also holds an information security risk insurance policy.
+Sonova has a range of regularly tested business continuity/disaster recovery plans and incident response procedures.
+In areas with heightened exposure or security risk, penetration tests are conducted annually by qualified external providers.
+We perform regular internal assessments and periodic third-party vulnerability analysis, including simulated hacker attacks in selected IT security risk areas.
+Sonova holds an information security risk insurance policy.

-At Sonova, corporate governance is based upon, and structured to conform with, relevant standards and practices.
-The company meets its legal duties under the Swiss Code of Obligations, the SIX Swiss Exchange Directive on Information relating to Corporate Governance, and the standards defined in the Swiss Code of Best Practice for Corporate Governance.
-The present chapter in the ESG Report gives a high-level overview of the principles of corporate governance for the Sonova Group and provides background information with a special focus on environment, social and governance (ESG) issues.
-More detailed information can be accessed at the corporate governance chapter of the 2021/22 Annual Report and at the corporate governance section of the Sonova website.
+At Sonova, corporate governance is based upon, and structured to conform with, relevant standards and practices: we meet our legal duties under the Swiss Code of Obligations, the SIX Swiss Exchange Directive on Information relating to Corporate Governance, and the standards defined in the Swiss Code of Best Practice for Corporate Governance.
+This chapter describes the principles of corporate governance for the Sonova Group and provides background information on environment, social and governance (ESG) issues.
+More detailed information is available in the corporate governance chapter of the 2022/23 Annual Report and in the corporate governance section of the Sonova website.

 Composition of the highest governance body and its committees

-The Articles of Association of Sonova Holding AG state that the Board of Directors must consist of a minimum of three and a maximum of nine members.
-The Board of Directors is chaired by Robert F. Spoerry and currently consists of nine non-executive members.
+The Articles of Association of Sonova Holding AG declare that the Board of Directors must have a minimum of three and a maximum of ten members.
+The Board of Directors is chaired by Robert F. Spoerry and currently consists of ten non-executive members.

-The Nomination and Compensation Committee and the Board of Directors evaluate current and prospective members of the Board according to a skills and experience competency matrix to ensure that an appropriate mix of relevant skills and experience is represented in the Board of Directors.
-In the nomination and evaluation processes, by following the matrix criteria, the Nomination and Compensation Committee as well as the Board of Directors are committed to consider characteristics such as, and including but not limited to, gender, age, nationalities or country of origin, ethnicity, cultural background, competencies, ways of believing, and mindsets to establish balance in terms of diversity and inclusion.
+The Nomination and Compensation Committee and the Board of Directors evaluate current and prospective members of the Board according to a skills and experience competency matrix – including ESG expertise – to ensure that an appropriate mix of relevant skills and experience is represented in the Board of Directors.
+In this process, the Nomination and Compensation Committee and the Board of Directors are required to consider various personal characteristics in order to establish balance in terms of diversity and inclusion.
+These include, but are not limited to: gender, age, nationalities or country of origin, ethnicity, cultural background, ways of believing, and mindsets.

 Nomination and selection for the highest governance body and its committees

-The processes for determining the composition of the Board of Directors and its committees, as well as the division of responsibility between the Board of Directors and Management Board, are set out in detail in the company’s OrgR and Committee Charters.
+The processes for determining the composition of the Board of Directors and its committees, as well as the division of responsibility between the Board of Directors and Management Board, are detailed in the companyʼs Organizational Regulations, the Nomination and Compensation Committee Charter and the Audit Committee Charter.

 The members of the Board of Directors and of the Nomination and Compensation Committee of Sonova Holding AG are elected by the General Shareholdersʼ Meeting for a term of office until completion of the next ordinary General Shareholdersʼ Meeting.
 If a replacement is elected to the Board of Directors during a memberʼs term, the newly elected member finishes the predecessorʼs term.
 The Audit Committee is elected by the Board of Directors according to Article 2 of the Committee Charters.

-Article 4 of the OrgR governs how Sonova deals with potential conflicts of interest.
-Cross-board memberships of the Board of Directors and significant shareholders (holding more than 3% of shares) are disclosed in the corporate governance chapter of the 2021/22 Annual Report.
+Article 4 of the Organizational Regulations governs how Sonova deals with potential conflicts of interest.
+Cross-board memberships of the Board of Directors and significant shareholders (holding more than 3% of shares) are disclosed in the corporate governance chapter of the 2022/23 Annual Report.
 Related party transactions, if any, are disclosed in the Annual Report notes to the Group consolidated financial statement.

 Roles, policy, and strategy

-The OrgR and the Committee Charters define the roles and the duties of the highest governance bodies.
-The Board of Directors of Sonova Holding AG is responsible for the overall direction of the company, except in matters reserved by law to the General Shareholders’ Meeting.
-It approves policy and strategy.
-The CEO has the duty and authority to link the company’s strategy with its operational management by preparing the corporate strategy documents, policies, and procedures for submission to the Board of Directors’ review and approval.
-The Management Board supports the CEO in his responsibility to direct the company’s operations by actively participating in directing, planning, and executing the business strategy.
+The Organizational Regulations and the Committee Charters define the roles and the duties of the highest governance bodies.
+The Board of Directors of Sonova Holding AG is responsible for the overall direction of the company, except in matters reserved by law to the General Shareholdersʼ Meeting.
+It approves policies and strategy.
+The CEO has the duty and authority to link the companyʼs strategy with its operational management by preparing the corporate strategy documents, policies, and procedures for submission to the Board of Directorsʼ review and approval.
+The Management Board supports the CEOʼs responsibility to direct the companyʼs operations by actively participating in directing, planning, and executing the business strategy.

 Competencies and performance evaluation